Over The Finish Line

 “I am not fond of flying either” she confided in me.

-You should have seen her face when I explained to her that yes indeed I did not like flying but the reason for my laughter was that I was glad to have left the UK for good with no intention to ever go back!
+You should have seen the look on her face when I explained to her that yes indeed I did not like flying but the reason for my laughter was that I was glad to have left the UK for good with no intention to ever go back!

-As I got off the plane and made my way over the tarmac to the terminal with every worldly possession that I wanted to take from my home in a rucksack over my shoulder, I could not stop grinning like some idiot that had just won a 5 foot high teddy bear by shooting a row of tin cans off a shelf at the carnival.
+As I got off the plane and made my way over the tarmac to the terminal with every worldly possession that I wanted to take from my home in a rucksack over my shoulder, I could not stop grinning like some idiot that had just won a giant teddy bear by shooting a row of tin cans off of a shelf at the carnival.
 It had suddenly dawned on me that I had actually done it.
-I had actually left the UK for good and after years and years of cutting myself free from the numerous anchors that weighed me down, and a couple of false starts, I had actually done it and it felt great!
+I had actually left the UK for good and after years and years of cutting myself free from the numerous anchors that weighed me down and a couple of false starts, I had actually done it and it felt great!

 After settling in to my hotel I wandered around the city of Santiago de Compostella for a while and let myself soak up the sights and sounds of the country that would be my home for the next year.